openedx/edx-proctoring/docs/testing/test_plan.md

 - [ ] Validate the exam grade has been overridden to zero using gradebook (tab in instructor dashboard)
 - [ ] Query read replica to validate the certificate has been marked `unavailable` [Useful Queries](#useful-queries)

-#### If a learner has multiple sessions for an exam, a certificate is not released until all reviews are verified
-- [ ] TODO -- I was under the impression this was the case but my testing of the behavior seems to indicate we do release a certificate so long as neither review is rejected.

 ## Instructor Dashboard

 ### Test Cases